yovisto/dwerft/README.md

   vim DwerftConfig.properties
   ```

-Irrespective of whether you added credentials or not, you can now execute the lpdc project by running the build script provided.
+Irrespective of whether you added credentials or not, you can now execute the lpdc project by running the run script provided.
 The various arguments available are listed in the next section.

   ```
   ./run.sh <your arguments>